jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 Given this knowledge, we'll choose a relational database because:
  * Relational DBs work well with read-heavy and less write-heavy systems.
  * NoSQL databases are normally optimized for writes, but we know we won't have many as only a fraction of users who visit the site make a reservation.
- * Relational DBs provide ACID guarantees.
+ * Relational DBs provide ACID (atomicity, consistency, isolation, durability) guarantees.
 These are important for such a system as without them, we won't be able to prevent problems such as negative balance, double charge, etc.
  * Relational DBs can easily model the data as the structure is very clear.

 Here is our schema design: